 More than twenty years in watch publishing began when the German publishing house I worked for started the magazine ArmbandUhren.
 I have since walked down an interesting path full of rich experience.
 Leaving that job to start a family in late 1996, I became a freelancer with my main publications in those years iW (International Watch) and Wristwatch Annual, which I started on the American market in conjunction with my previous employer and Abbeville Press in New York.
 I remained senior editor of Wristwatch Annual for 11 editions.

-I have written for many magazines and other publications throughout my long career, including (but not restricted to by a long shot) Robb Report, Cigar Aficionado, Esquire UK, Hollywood Reporter, Harper’s Bazaar Australia, Vanity Fair ‘On Time,’ Hagerty Classic Cars, Architectural Digest Germany, Tatler Hong Kong, Surface, and Forbes.com.
+I have written for many magazines and other publications throughout my long career, including (but by a long shot not restricted to) Robb Report, Cigar Aficionado, Esquire UK, Hollywood Reporter, Harper’s Bazaar Australia, Vanity Fair ‘On Time,’ Hagerty Classic Cars, Architectural Digest Germany, Tatler Hong Kong, Surface, and Forbes.com.

 With media making an increasingly prominent move toward the digital world, in 2009 I also moved part of my focus online and became head of English-language content at Switzerland’s Worldtempus.com until its relaunch in early 2013.
 Today, I also collaborate with The Watches TV, the first video magazine in the watch world.